yduf/yduf.github.io/_posts/2021-12-05-elf-exodus.md

 published: true
 title: Exodus
 tags: elf lib
+excerpt_separator: <!--more-->
 ---
-> a tool that makes it easy to successfully relocate Linux ELF binaries from one system to another.
-This is useful in situations where you don't have root access on a machine or where a package simply isn't available for a given Linux distribution. - [github](https://github.com/intoli/exodus) / [HN](https://news.ycombinator.com/item?id=29446297)
+> a tool that makes it easy to successfully relocate Linux ELF binaries from one system to another. <!--more--> This is useful in situations where you don't have root access on a machine or where a package simply isn't available for a given Linux distribution. - [github](https://github.com/intoli/exodus) / [HN](https://news.ycombinator.com/item?id=29446297)

 {% highlight bash %}